NexusMutual/docs/docs/governance/governance.md

 ## Voting Power

 Every member who joins Nexus Mutual has voting power equal to one vote plus the sum total of their NXM tokens.
+NXM delegated to a staking pool votes with that pool's manager.

 <!-- @check Governor.VOTE_WEIGHT_CAP_PERCENTAGE = 5 -->
 A single member's voting power is capped at 5% of the total NXM supply.
 This cap applies to Snapshot votes as well as onchain votes, because the Snapshot space reads voting power from the `VotePower` contract.